Electrically reconfigurable extended lasing state in an organic liquid-crystal microcavity

-Amazingly, in Fig.~\ref{fig:dyad_volt}(c,g) we observe revival of the dyad coupling when entering the RD SOC regime at higher voltages $V = 1840$ mV.
-Here, mixing between two distinct cavity modes results in a dispersion relation made of two off-centred cross-circularly polarized parabolas or valleys, displaced along $k_x$ axis parallel to the axis of the dyad [see Eq.~\eqref{eq.RDdisp} and Fig.\ref{fig:schematic}(e)].
-Since the bottom of each dispersion branch remains similar in energy to that of the vertically polarised cavity mode at $V = 0$~mV, the wavelength-dependent PL blueshift above the threshold is unchanged compared to the initial case [Fig.\ref{fig:schematic}(c,e)], as is the corresponding ring radius in each valley in Fourier space [Fig.\ref{fig:dyad_volt}(e)].
+Interestingly, in Fig.~\ref{fig:dyad_volt}(c,g) we observe revival of the dyad coupling when entering the RD SOC regime at higher voltages $V = 1840$ mV.
+Here, mixing between two distinct cavity modes results in a dispersion relation made of two off-centred cross-circularly polarized parabolas or valleys, displaced along $k_x$ axis parallel to the axis of the dyad [see Eq.~\eqref{eq.RDdisp} and Fig.\ref{fig:singlestate}(c)].
+Since the bottom of each dispersion branch remains similar in energy to that of the vertically polarised cavity mode at $V = 0$~mV, the wavelength-dependent PL blueshift above the threshold is unchanged compared to the initial case [Fig.\ref{fig:singlestate}(a,c)], as is the corresponding ring radius in each valley in Fourier space [Fig.\ref{fig:dyad_volt}(e)].
 Here, we observe emission from two separate ballistic rings in Fourier space displaced symmetrically along $k_x$ with opposite circular polarisation corresponding to iso-energy curves of each paraboloid (see the inset in Fig.~\ref{fig:dyad_volt}(g) for $S_3(\mathbf{k}_\parallel)$ Stokes parameter distribution in momentum space).
 We note that due to RD SOC this regime demonstrates spin-dependent anisotropy of the supermode emission with $\langle k_x^{\sigma+} \rangle > 0 > \langle k_x^{\sigma-} \rangle $ and $\langle k_y^{\sigma+} \rangle = \langle k_y^{\sigma-} \rangle = 0$ with a clear fringe pattern observed in Fourier space, proving the phase-locking revival between the two pumped lasing states.